papermerge/documentation/source/User's Manual/consumption.rst

 :ref:`worker <worker_command>` script will import all documents from that directory.
 Getting stuff into this directory is up to you.
 If you’re running Papermerge on your local computer, you might just want to drag and drop files there.
-Imported documents will land in your Inbox folder.
+Imported documents will land in your superuser's Inbox folder.

 The configuration setting you are looking for is :ref:`IMPORTER_DIR <importer_dir>`.
 It points to the directory where all documents will be imported from.
 Example: